 surrounding area.

-You are not responsible for ground that was disturbed when you got
+You are not responsible for ground that was already disturbed

 To see how the government looks at it, Section 60(2) of the